-Early in 2011 I realized that open-source micro controllers had the potential to replace expensive commercial sensor units with cheap & cheerful DIY equivalents.
-In January 2014, I started a blog to record my first attempt to build a simple water flow sensor using an Arduino.
-The project has grown quite a bit since then, and we’ve developed those crude early builds into a generic data logging platform which can be configured for many different environmental monitoring applications.
+Early in 2011 it became clear that open-source micro controllers had the potential to replace expensive commercial sensor units with cheap & cheerful DIY equivalents -provided someone was willing to dedicate the time.
+In January 2014, we started a small blog recording the development a simple water flow sensor using the Arduino platform.
+The project has grown since then, and we’ve refined those crude early machines into a generic data logging platform which can be configured for many different environmental monitoring applications.

-The basic 3-module design uses a ‘lowest common denominator’ approach, and this means any component in the build, including the Arduino itself, can be changed to suit the available parts without requiring a significant re-write of the operating code.
-Our performance benchmark is at least one full year of operation on three AA batteries, and with the Cave Pearl system as a foundation, we are deploying prototypes in wetlands, coastal waters and flooded caves.
-We are focusing on hydrology because of the crucial role water resources play in sustaining us, and connecting everything people do to the natural world.
+The basic 3-module design uses a ‘lowest common denominator’ approach, and this means any component in the build, including the Arduino itself, can be changed to suit the available parts without requiring a significant re-write of the code.
+Our performance benchmark is at least one full year of operation on AA batteries.
+With this as a foundation, we are deploying sensor prototypes in wetlands, coastal waters and flooded caves.
+We are focusing on applications for hydrology research because of the crucial role water resources play in sustaining us, and connecting everything people do to the natural world.

-Anyone can learn to build something like this from scratch, and I hope that this project is a useful contribution to the Makers movement; engaging people with environmental issues and giving them a chance to actively participate as citizen scientists.
-So if you want to start a project of your own, you can go straight to the How to build a Datalogger page, or you can browse through my ongoing adventures from the place where it all started.
+Anyone can learn to build something like this from scratch, and our hope is that this project is a useful contribution to the Makers movement; engaging people with environmental issues and giving them a chance to actively participate as citizen scientists.
+So if you want to start a project of your own, you can go straight to the How to build a Datalogger page, or browse through our ongoing adventures from the place where it all started.
 There have been many successes & many failures along the way, and I still learn something new every day…